 Click on the link below for more information from the School Nurses Association.

 At Sherwood Heights Elementary School, we encourage parents to contact us should they feel their child may be exposed to head lice or anything thing else that may be of concern to the general well-being of our students.
 We do our best to identify students who may have an active case (teacher notices itching or a child comes to the office and simply asks Mrs. Fleming or I to check for "bugs").
 Any child with live lice are sent home as soon as parents can be reached and are able to come and get the child.
 We do not want any child to have head lice any longer than they have to, this follows our School Board policy and goes above the recommendations by the Center for Disease Control (click on link below).
 However, students who have received treatment and are returned to school with a note stating they have completed the treatment are allowed back to school.
-At this time, although posts to FB would have you believe otherwise, we do not have an outbreak of any large proportion.
-Typically, there are more cases in the fall and in January/February, since we are past those months we expect cases to drop at the school.
+At this time, we do not have an outbreak of any large proportion.
+Typically, there are more cases in the fall and in January/February.
 If you have any questions or concerns, please feel free to contact Mrs. Owens.